 The Acute Stroke Clinical Care Standard aims to ensure that a patient with suspected stroke receives optimal treatment during the acute phase of care, starting from the onset of symptoms.
-This includes recognition of a stroke, rapid assessment, early treatment and early initiation of an individualised rehabilitation plan.

 The Acute Stroke Clinical Care Standard provides advice to clinicians, consumers and health services on key components of care including: